Aardvark-team/Aardvark/README.md

 ## Using the command
 Run `adk help` in the terminal to get help.

-I recomend running `adk run main.adk`.
+I recommend running `adk run main.adk`.
 That will let you try the `main.adk` example file.

 ## Documentation